 The project is always taken in Year 2 at Level 6.
-The module Modern Methods of Construction will be delivered in a 'long-thin' pattern which lasts for two semesters.
+The module Construction Technology 3 will be delivered in a 'long-thin' pattern which lasts for two semesters.
 The two sets of modules (start with year 1 or start with year 2) alternate.